 Who should buy an already established company?

-A shelf company may be the optimal choice for entrepreneurs who need to rapidly establish a corporate presence.
-The ability to transact business immediately upon purchase is a clear advantage for those pressed for time.
+A shelf company may be the optimal choice for entrepreneurs who need to start a business right away.
+You can use the business immediately upon purchase so it is a clear advantage for those pressed for time.